mayli6/Prediction-Model-Deployment/README.md

-# Codes to Deploy Web Application on Streamlit
+# Deployment of Web Application on Streamlit
-House Price Prediction
+The codes are written to receive inputs from users on Streamlit web application and estimate house price in King County, USA.